KL13NT/KL13NT/README.md

 I'm Nabil Tharwat, a software engineer, content creator, and mentor based in Cairo, Egypt.
 I started coding when I was 12 with VB, and now living in JS land.
 I love contributing to open source.
 Accessibility and performance are part of my eternal quest.

 I run a YouTube [channel] and a weekly [podcast][The Weekly Noob].
-My articles can be found on my [blog](https://iamnabil.netlify.app), freeCodeCamp news, and dev.to.
+My articles can be found on my [blog](https://iamnabil.netlify.app), even the ones published on freeCodeCamp news and dev.to.
 I also founded an online community, [Valarium], make sure to check them out!

 ### Get in touch